TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-04 Symmetric Encryption.md

 You are not allowed to use any private messages or other communication channels besides Slack.

 Analyse the shortcomings of this method.
-You can't share the message and the key tru the same channel without sharing it with others.
-Unless you send a private message.
+You can't share documents save thru the channel with this Symmetrical methode.
+We used the Diffie Helman methode, A-symmatric.

 ### Sources
 [Symmatric Encryption](https://www.ssl2buy.com/wiki/symmetric-vs-asymmetric-encryption-what-are-differences)